AndreaN33/EECS301-Lab1/Lab1-Guide/StartingGithub-Guide.md

 ## Git Client Configuration (for Design Lab Computers)

-The lab computers in the Glennan Design Lab already have [Git for Windows](https://git-for-windows.github.io) installed but there are still a number of configuration steps to personalize your **Git** client.
+The lab computers in the Glennan Design Lab already have [**Git for Windows**](https://git-for-windows.github.io) installed but there are still a number of configuration steps to personalize your **Git** client.

 Run the **Configuration Steps** in the following sub-sections to properly configure the **Git** client.

-:information_source: **NOTE:** Most of the command examples can be cut and pasted into **Git Bash** (omitting the `$` of course).
-The paste key command for **Git Bash** is Shift+Ins or just right-click in the window and select Paste.
+:information_source: **NOTE:** Most of the command examples can be cut and pasted into **Git Bash** (omitting the `$` of course) to save time and avoid typing errors.
+The paste key command for **Git Bash** is `Shift+Ins` or, using the mouse, just right-click in the window and select Paste from the menu.

-:information_source: **NOTE:** These configuration settings are set using the command-line git app but could also be set by editing the `~/.gitconfig` file directly (at your own risk).
+:information_source: **NOTE:** The configuration settings presented below are set using the command-line git app but could also be set by editing the `~/.gitconfig` file directly (at your own risk).
 Using the command-line app is much easier and less error prone so stick to that for now.

 ### Launch Git Bash

 The following configuration steps will use the **Git Bash** command-line.

 Launch **Git Bash** using the desktop icon.

 ![Git Bash Icon](images/GitBashIcon.png)